About the project

 See the construction progress

-Watch our time lapse video of the expansion construction on the west side of the headquarters building.
+Watch our time lapse video of the expansion construction on the headquarters building.

 Scope of work